CodeYourFuture/CYF-Workshops/git-day-1/README.md

    commit
 ```

-where the most recent commit contains our recent changes.
+where the most recent commits contain our recent work.

 To create a commit, you're going to go through the following steps: